grockious/lcrl/README.md

 ```
 LDBA.accepting_frontier_function(state)
 ```
 to update the accepting frontier set.
+This method is already included in the class `./automata/ldba.py`, thus for a custom `LDBA` object you need to only instance this class and specify the `reset()` and `step(label)` methods.

 ## Reference
 Please use this bibtex entry if you want to cite this repository in your publication: